ashutoshbhadouria/NE155_FinalProject/README.md

 The project files are divided into 3 parts:

-iterative_solvers: This file contains iterative solvers for Ax=b linear systems.
+iterative_solvers.ipynb: This file contains iterative solvers for Ax=b linear systems.
 It has three algortims: Jacobi, SOR and gauss sedidel

-2Dsolver.ipybn: This file contains algorithm that solves the discretized Finite Volume equations.
+2Dsolver.ipynb: This file contains algorithm that solves the discretized Finite Volume equations.
 It uses the iterative solvers to obtain solutions for fluxes in cell

-2Dtests.ipybn: This file is a demo that contains visualizations as a way to validate and test the code
+2Dtests.ipynb: This file is a demo that contains visualizations as a way to validate and test the code